X

 Reviewed by Alyson Windsor

-How to use ChatGPT to write: Code | Excel formulas | Essays | Cover letters
+How to use ChatGPT to write: Cover letters | Code | Excel formulas | Essays

-As if landing a job that aligns with your qualifications and expectations wasn't difficult enough, you also have to sum up all of your professional experiences and strengths into one application.
+As if landing a job that aligns with your qualifications and expectations wasn't difficult enough, you also have to sum up all of your professional experiences and strengths in one application -- the heart of which is the CV or resume.

-How ChatGPT can help with your job application
+How ChatGPT can help build your resume

-You can use ChatGPT to help you generate ideas and bullet points for your role from scratch, or to refine and optimize your current bullet points that might not be hitting the mark.
+You can use ChatGPT to generate ideas and bullet points for your role from scratch or to refine and optimize your current points that are not hitting the mark.
+Beyond bullet points, the AI tool can help you answer questions about putting together your resume.
+Here is how to get started.

 1. Choose a resume template